Moon trot

 Moon is best remembered for his 1959 season with the Dodgers.
 That year, as the New York Times recounts, “he lofted ‘moon shot’ home runs over the short left-field screen at the Los Angeles Memorial Coliseum to help take an aging team to a 1959 World Series championship season.”

-Moon hit 19 home runs in 1959, a fairly modest number for a corner outfield with more than 600 plate appearances.
+Moon hit 19 home runs in 1959, a fairly modest number for a corner outfielder with more than 600 plate appearances.
 However, he hit 14 of them at the Coliseum, most to left field where it was 251 feet down the line with a 40 foot screen.
 For that purpose, the left-handed hitting Moon employed an inside-out swing suggested to him by former teammate (and all around good guy) Stan Musial.
 Moon also had a league-leading 11 triples, a number of them on balls the screen knocked down.

 Furthermore, Moon hit nine home runs in September, during the stretch drive of the Dodgers’ memorable pennant race with Milwaukee.
 He added another in Game Six of the World Series against the Chicago White Sox, which the Dodgers won in six games.